The Presidential election is just 60 days away. Election Day is November 3rd, and early voting in New York takes place October 24 – November 1, 2020.

 Then what?

 Encourage your friends and family to complete their voter registrations, and to vote.
-2017 study from the Pew Charitable Trusts indicated that over 20% of eligible American citizens are not registered to vote.
+A 2017 study from the Pew Charitable Trusts indicated that over 20% of eligible American citizens are not registered to vote.
 If “did not vote” had been a candidate in the 2016 election, it would have won all but 6 states.
 As you know, the stakes of this election are incredibly high for all Americans, and even moreso for those of us who are immigrants or have low incomes – if you’re able to convince just one person who wouldn’t have voted to do so, it can make a big difference.

 Talk with your loved ones about the election and explain why their vote matters.
 And share the resources detailed above for voter registration and requesting an absentee ballot with them, either directly or through social media.